 But Earthgrazers are rare.
 An hour’s watching might produce no more than one or two at most, but that’s plenty.
 Earthgrazers are colorful and gracefully slow.
 People who are lucky enough to see one talk about it for years.
 Looking for Earthgrazers is simple: Spread a blanket on the ground, lie down and look up.
 A reclining lawn chair facing southeast works just as well.
 Eta Aquarid Earthgrazers streak overhead, flying generally southeast to northwest.

 The Eta Aquarids are considered to be the best meteor shower of the year—if you live in the Southern Hemisphere.
 Up in our latitudes, the constellation of Aquarius remains very low in the sky at the break of dawn, so you likely would not see more than a handful of shooting stars.

-Of course, the “draw” of the Eta Aquarids are that they are the dross left behind by Halley’s Comet.
+Of course, the “draw” of the Eta Aquarids is that they are the dross or “junk” left behind by Halley’s Comet.
 So if you see any of these meteors, you can at least say that you sighted pieces of Halley that broke off its nucleus from one of its previous visits to the solar system!

 The swift Eta Aquarid meteors follow paths that seem to spray out from a point near the star Eta in the constellation Aquarius the Water Carrier, which lies low to the east-southeast horizon at the break of dawn.